unibz-core/money-ontology/README.md

-# ROME: A Reference Ontology of Money and virtual currEncies
+# ROME: A Reference Ontology of Money and Virtual CurrEncies

 ROME is a well-founded reference ontology, specified in OntoUML, that formally characterizes the concept of money, currency, virtual currencies and related concepts.